nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `add n/a lucky Tester p/87903288 e/suchANiceApp@meta.sg a/COM1 B1 r/10 paid/0 owed/0 t/Tuesday-1500-1600
    s/Physics`.

    1. Expected: An error message shown: `This student already exists in the address book`.
-You can then refer [Finding a student]() to search for student details.
+You can then refer to [Finding a student]() to search for student details.

 1. Adding a new student with a clashing schedule

-   1. Test case: `add n/software Developer p/65894545 e/coderwithoutbug@gmail.com a/Jurong West Condo r/100 t/Sunday-1130-1330 s/PE`
+   1. Test case: `add n/software Developer p/65894545 e/coderwithoutbug@gmail.com a/Jurong West Condo r/100 t/Sunday-1130-1330 s/GP`

    1. Expected: The new student is successfully added with a warning message.